HighnessAtharva/Blog/content/posts/tech/gumroad-dsa-announcement.md

     image: blog/gumroad-python-dsa.png
     alt: Launching my digital product series on Gumroad!
     caption:  Boost your interview success with our exclusive digital product series!
+description: "Boost your interview success with our exclusive digital product series!
+Most asked Python Interview questions (Data Structures and Algorithms) are now available on Gumroad!"
 tags: ["python"]
 ---